 FAES courses can be accepted in transfer by U.S. colleges and universities, although students should not make this assumption without consulting with the admissions officers of the receiving institutions.
 For further information on specific courses, prospective students are advised to refer to the transfer polices of the receiving institution.

-TRANSFER AGREEMENTS WITH UNIVERSITIES IN THE WASHINGTON, D.C.
+AGREEMENTS WITH UNIVERSITIES IN THE WASHINGTON, D.C.
 METRO AREA